LambdaSchool/Sprint-Challenge--Security-Theory/security/ThreatModel.md

 The Threat Model of the story looks like this:

 Attack surface -- Mike shares a room with several people.
 One or more of them may have a motive to harm him or his reputation.
 For instance, one of them may be a student of a rival coding school.
-His uses the usual technological tools for a coding student -- laptop, Slack, Zoom, etc., and he doesn't log out of them, which makes it super easy for hackers to hack them.
+He uses the usual technological tools for a coding student -- laptop, Slack, Zoom, etc., and he doesn't log out of them, which makes it super easy for hackers to hack them.

 Adversaries -- As mentioned, a friend or acquaintance may be a student from a rival coding bootcamp, or maybe somebody simply has a beef with him, etc.